zyadelhady/Atlas/README.md

 # DocsAI - Documentation AI Chatbot

 DocsAI is an AI-powered chatbot designed to answer questions based on your documentation.
-It leverages Google's Gemini LLM, LangChain for RAG (Retrieval Augmented Generation), ChromaDB for vector storage, FastAPI for the backend API, and Next.js for a responsive chat interface.
+It leverages Google's Gemini LLM, LangChain for RAG (Retrieval Augmented Generation), PostgreSQL with pgvector for vector storage, FastAPI for the backend API, and Next.js for a responsive chat interface.

 ## Features

 - **FastAPI Backend:** A Python backend built with FastAPI to serve AI responses.
 - **Gemini LLM Integration:** Utilizes Google's Gemini model for generating intelligent responses.
-- **LangChain RAG:** Implements Retrieval Augmented Generation using LangChain to fetch relevant information from your documents stored in ChromaDB.
+- **LangChain RAG:** Implements Retrieval Augmented Generation using LangChain to fetch relevant information from your documents stored in a PostgreSQL database.
-- **ChromaDB Vector Store:** Efficiently stores and retrieves document embeddings.
+- **PostgreSQL with pgvector for vector storage:** Efficiently stores and retrieves document embeddings, which improves memory usage.
 - **PostgreSQL Chat History:** Stores all prompts and AI responses in a PostgreSQL database, organized by chat session.
 - **Streaming Responses:** Provides a smooth user experience by streaming AI responses chunk by chunk to the frontend.
 - **Next.js Frontend:** A modern chat interface built with React, TypeScript, and Tailwind CSS.